Scout Law games are a versatile way to help teach and reinforce the points of the Law to Cub Scouts. They're great for gathering activities!

 Scout Law Slapjack

-Slapjack is probably better for the older boys.
+Slapjack is probably better for the older Scouts.
 This would be a good gathering activity as a review for them.
 The objective of the game is to collect a complete set of cards with all of the Scout Law points on them.

 You'll need three people to play this game: two competitors and one dealer.
 It's also better to have at least three sets of cards.